 Before joining Avolio & Hanlon, P.C. in 2003, Mr. Sheehan was the Associate Director of Philadelphia Volunteer Lawyers for the Arts (PVLA), a nonprofit legal service organization serving individual artists, authors, and cultural organizations in Eastern Pennsylvania, Southern New Jersey, and Delaware.
 Today, PVLA is a program of, and provides its services through, Philadelphia’s Arts & Business Council.
 Mr. Sheehan was with PVLA nearly nine years.

 Mr. Sheehan has served on the Board of Directors of Chandler Hall Health Services in Newtown, PA since 2011 and is currently Board Chair.
-He also enjoys coaching softball for Langhorne Athletic Association and Pennsbury Athletic Association.
+He also has enjoyed coaching softball for Langhorne Athletic Association and Pennsbury Athletic Association.

 Ms. Brennan received her BS from St. Joseph’s University in 1990, and her JD from Seton Hall Law School in 1994.
 She is admitted to practice law in New Jersey, United District Court, District of New Jersey and the United States Court of Appeals for the Third Circuit.
 She is a member of the New Jersey State Bar Association.

 During law school, Ms. Brennan was a member of the moot court board.
 After law school, Ms. Brennan clerked for the Honorable Donald G. Collester, J.S.C. (now a sitting Judge of the Appellate Division).
 She concentrates her practice on complex commercial litigation, including construction, real estate, insurance, business and land use cases.